jgraettinger/blog/README.md

 but this gets unwieldy _quickly_ given the number of update paths.
-And to anyone who's achieved fault tolerant, correct, exactly-once increments of a secondary Redis index in concert with their primary database transaction as _application logic_, I'm both impressed and empathetic to your suffering.
+And to anyone who's achieved fault tolerant, correct, exactly-once increments of a secondary Redis index in concert with their primary database transaction as _application logic_:
+I'm both impressed and sympathetic to your suffering.

 We're building Flow to make this better.
-What I'll show today is how Flow can de-structure this problem into simpler parts that are isolated from our application logic.
+What I'll demonstrate is how Flow can de-structure this problem into simpler parts that are isolated from our application logic.
 Flow can test the resulting workflow, and can run it to maintain an always-fresh index as a regular PostgreSQL table.

-But first, let's see it in action.
+Let's see it in action.

 ## Demo Time